r2devops/hub/docs/create-update-job.md

 !!! info
-    This feature is empowered by the `artifacts` option: jobs producing a static website output give it to the `pages` job trough an artifact stored in a standard path: `${CI_PROJECT_DIR}/website_build`.
+    This feature is empowered by the `artifacts` option: jobs producing a static website output give it to the `pages` job through an artifact stored in a standard path: `${CI_PROJECT_DIR}/website_build`.

-So, if your job produce an static website output, ensure to store the result of the build in `${CI_PROJECT_DIR}/website_build` and to configure this path as artifact.
+So, if your job produce a static website output, ensure to store the result of the build in `${CI_PROJECT_DIR}/website_build` and to configure this path as artifact.
 See example in [`mkdocs`](/jobs/build/mkdocs/) job.